'Lagging behind': Bay doctor starts petition for more menopausal hormone therapy options

-Thousands of people have signed a petition headed by a Bay of Plenty doctor to make more options for the treatment of menopause available to New Zealand women.
+Thousands of people have signed a petition headed by a Bay of Plenty doctor to make more menopause treatment options available to New Zealand women.

 Estrogen is one of the main hormones used in menopausal hormone therapy.
 But in New Zealand, only one way to take transdermal estrogen is publicly funded.